 A private bathroom is provided with a pair of black knickers and a sarong.
 Once I was stripped of all my clothes (determined to also leave my prudishness in that bathroom too), I was seated on the couch for a head massage and a foot massage.

 After this bliss, I laid face down on the massage table.
 My sarong and underwear were removed and there was no draping here.
 That first awkwardness that comes with being exposed to two people you have never met quickly dissipated once the warm oil was poured onto my body.

-Abhyana is a specialised Ayurvedic oil massage performed by two trained technicians.
-I’d never had a four handed massage before and their rhythm was astonishing.
+Abhyanga is a specialized Ayurvedic oil massage performed by two trained technicians.
+I’d never had a four-handed massage before and their rhythm was astonishing.
 I’d also never had my butt checks massaged or my breasts so that was new.
 And not as uncomfortable as it sounds.
 It felt whole.

 Following my Abhyana was Shirodhara, a calming and balancing treatment consisting of a stream of warm oil poured constantly over the forehead while lying face up.

 At the end of the treatment, I was one slippery, oily mess.
 But extremely relaxed.
 More relaxed than I’d ever been in my life.
 Less stressed than I had been in the past 6 months.
 And feeling happy and whole.

 I was left alone in the bathroom, where a giant rain shower head beat down on me.
 It didn’t help the oil much, but it was soothing.

 The massage did everything I expected.
 It relaxed my body and my mind and improved my energy levels by opening channels of circulation and preparing the body to eliminate excess doshas (Vata, Pitta, Kapha) or toxins (ama) on the physical, emotional, and spiritual levels.

 A drink by the pool – The perfect ending